IlijazM/tailwindcss-semantic-utilities/tailwindcss-semantic-palette/README.md

 ### 🚀 Proposed Solution

-TailwindCSS Semantic Colors introduces semantic color tokens (such as `primary`, `success`, `warning`) that map to specific color values.
+TailwindCSS Semantic Palette introduces semantic color tokens (such as `primary`, `success`, `warning`) that map to specific color values.
 The plugin is highly configurable, allowing you to define your own semantic tokens and extend beyond the basics.

 In addition to core colors, it also provides respective surface colors (like `surface-primary`, `surface-success`, `surface-warning`) for backgrounds and containers, enabling even richer semantic meaning and consistency throughout your UI.
 By referencing colors semantically, you can easily update color schemes, maintain consistency, and communicate design intent more clearly.

-**❌ Without Tailwind CSS Semantic Colors:**
+**❌ Without Tailwind CSS Semantic Palette:**

 ```html
 <div class="bg-green-100">